filecoin-project/filecoin-docs/content/en/basics/assets/get-fil/index.md

 ## Test FIL

-If you're looking to get FIL to test your applications on a testnet, like Hyperspace or Calibration, then check how to [Get test tokens]({{< relref "/smart-contracts/developing-contracts/get-test-tokens" >}})!
+If you're looking to get FIL to test your applications on a testnet like Calibration then check how to [Get test tokens]({{< relref "/smart-contracts/developing-contracts/get-test-tokens" >}})!
 Test FIL is often referred to as tFIL.